Revolutions: A Conference

 Mara Fridell and

-We, the applicant and co-applicants, members of the Geopolitical Economy Research Group (GERG), will hold an international multi-disciplinary and student-supported conference on ‘Revolutions’ at the University of Manitoba from 29 September to 1 October 2017.
+We, the applicant and co-applicants, members of the Geopolitical Economy Research Group (GERG), will hold an international multi-disciplinary and student-supported conference on ‘Revolutions’ at St John’s College, University of Manitoba from 29 September to 1 October 2017.
 As inequality, unemployment, indebtedness, social conflict, political awakening (including among indigenous peoples in Canada and internationally) and political polarization mount, the world appears poised on the cusp of radical and thoroughgoing social transformation, though of uncertain direction.
 War, international tensions and instability, which have historically been linked to revolutions are also rising, possibly heralding a major transition in the structure of the world order.
 Therefore, on the 100th year of the Russian Revolution, which started the cycle of 20th century revolutions that spread to China and thence to the Third World in nationalist, socialist and other forms, we ask whether revolutions will persist and/or whether radical social transformation will take new and distinct forms.

 By inviting papers from across the disciplines, around the world and from students and scholars, by selecting a broad range of innovative scholars from around the world as keynote speakers, and the support of students and key research institutions and journals in Canada and internationally, the conference aims to establish fresh, historically sound, inter-disciplinary and truly international perspectives on this major and recurring historical phenomenon and ensuring that scholarship on it is refreshed and revived for coming generations.
 In particular, we hope to place Third World Revolutions and indigenous struggles in the longer lineage of modern revolutions and to explore the relevance of revolutions to the possibilities of radical transformation within societies and in the world order to inform public discussion and understanding of ongoing developments in Canada and the world.